m-ristau/adminer-filamentish/README.md

 > For quite some time i use Adminer for local and production development.
 > After noticing the original getting contributions again, i scratched switching to a fork.
 >
-> Since there wasnt a "dark" theme matching my tase, i got started adjusting the closest match.
+> Since there wasnt a "dark" theme matching my tase, sp i started playing inside the closest match.
-> Inspiried from the way filament present clean minimal interfaces, i spread chaos in the CSS instead of running the migrations.
+> Inspiried from the way filament present clean minimal interfaces, i infliced  some chaos in the CSS.
+> Even this wasnt the best practice doing so, why not flip my suffer to your pleasure?
 >
-> *The way i highjacked the Stylesheet might be far from best practice.
-> If some people might make use of it, iam probably going to fix that.
+> *If some victims may be spotted here, or some chad vibecoding even more downwards - i might show some love on this.
-> Since this is my first public repo, sorry in advance for acting like the CSS looks.*
+> Since this is my first in life public repo, sorry in advance and try to be constructive on the death threats.*

 ## Credits
 * [Pepa Linha](https://github.com/pepa-linha) - creator of the original theme "[Adminer-Design-Dark](https://github.com/pepa-linha/Adminer-Design-Dark)"